Pronouns

 ‘I didn’t eat the apple (I did something else with it).’

 When including the alternative element, vie (非) becomes a particle which marks the false element in the contrast.
-This false element always directly follows mie.
+This false element typically follows true focus (marked by mie) but may also occur before the true focus.

 Verb – True Focus – mie – False Focus – vie – Topic